Clicky

 1. Start with a Broad Foundation

 Begin with a general degree Associate or Bachelor’s Degree that offers flexibility.
-An associate degree Provides foundational skills in areas like business, IT, or health sciences.
+An associate degree provides foundational skills in areas like business, IT, or health sciences.
 It’s also more affordable and faster, allowing you to enter the workforce or transfer to a four-year program later.
 For example, a general Associate in Science goes a long way because you can branch out into many areas of science in your next step.

 Make sure the classes you take for this degree are “university transfer” so you can use them toward a bachelor’s degree in your next step.